rk1165/rk1165.github.io/content/notes/prog_languages/java/spring.md

 - To remove cache, e.g. if Employee is deleted from a dao method, we need to have `@CacheEvict` on the delete method.

-### What are the types of IOC container in spring?

-- There are two types of IoC containers in Spring. `BeanFactory` and `ApplicationContext`

 ### Difference between ApplicationContext and BeanFactory?

 - ApplicationContext provides a means for resolving text messages, including support for i18n of those messages.